dmaluenda/hands_on_machine_learning/README.md

 ### · Use your own laptop

-These tutorials are coded in Jupyter notebooks with Python lenguage.
+These tutorials are coded in Jupyter notebooks with Python language.
-Jupyter is included in the Anaconda set of programs, so we recommend to download and install [Anaconda](https://www.anaconda.com/products/individual).
+Jupyter is included in the Anaconda set of programs, so we recommend downloading and install [Anaconda](https://www.anaconda.com/products/individual).

 #### Extra dependencies